 Please review prior to your visit

-Our staff will be wearing face masks and it is now required by WA & OR state that you do as well.
-Please wear a cloth face covering anytime they are not seated at your table.
-We also ask that only one person from your party checks in with our staff arrival and please remain seated at your table as much as possible.
+Please maintain a social distance of 6 feet with guests outside of your group and with our staff while at our tasting room.
+Our staff will be wearing face masks and it is required that everyone in your group does as well.
+Your mask must be worn upon arrival until seated at your table, then anytime you leave your seat or enter the tasting room or bathroom.
+We also ask that only one person from your party enters the tasting room to check in upon arrival and then remain seated at your table as much as possible.
 If you have any questions or concerns about our policies, please do not hesitate to reach out to us via phone or email.

 Wine and Flight Details

-We offer a flight of 3 wines, choose either a red flight or a white flight for $10/tasting (waived with 2 bottle purchase).
-Try both the red and white flight for $20.00 (waived with 3 bottle purchase).
+We offer 2 flight options, Red or White at $10/tasting (tasting fee waived with 2 bottle purchase).
 Sip wine by the glass or purchase a bottle of your favorite wine and enjoy onsite.
-You are welcome to bring in your own glass if you prefer.

 Time Allotted for Each Reservation